Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 - **MX** (Mail Exchange) : IP of the mail server responsible for receiving emails on behalf of a domain
 - **SOA** (Start of Authority) : administrative info about the zone (name, TTL, administrator...)

-#### nslookup
+#### nslookup / dig

 `nslookup` is a command-line tool used to query a DNS server for DNS records.
-It is the main tool to troubleshoot DNS related issues and verifying the DNS configuration.
+It was the main tool to troubleshoot DNS related issues and verifying the DNS configuration.
+It is now replaced by `dig` that provides more info.

 ```commandline
 nslookup facebook.com                # query the IPv4 and IPv6 addresses for a domain name